AFLplusplus/AFLplusplus/README.md

 If you want to seriously fuzz then use as many cores/threads as possible to fuzz your target.

-On the same machine - due to the design of how afl++ works - there is a maximum number of CPU cores/threads that are useful, use more and the overall performance degrades instead.
+On the same machine - due to the design of how AFL++ works - there is a maximum number of CPU cores/threads that are useful, use more and the overall performance degrades instead.
 This value depends on the target, and the limit is between 32 and 64 cores per machine.